phetsims/geometric-optics/doc/implementation-notes.md

 ## Sound

-All sound in this sim is provided by common code.
+All sounds in this sim are provided by common code.

 ## Alternative Input